UCO Dividend: Yield, Schedule, and What to Expect

 Short answer

 UCO's approximate 0% yield (as of mid-2026) makes it a growth-first, low-yield fund.
-It tracks Bloomberg Commodity Balanced WTI Crude Oil Index (2x daily) and passes through the dividends of its holdings, typically quarterly, minus a ~0.95% expense ratio.
+It tracks Bloomberg Commodity Balanced WTI Crude Oil Index (2x daily) and passes through the income its holdings generate, usually quarterly, net of the ~0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; UCO is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the UCO dividend work?

-UCO holds the companies in Bloomberg Commodity Balanced WTI Crude Oil Index (2x daily), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its ~0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+UCO holds what is in Bloomberg Commodity Balanced WTI Crude Oil Index (2x daily), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its ~0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 UCO is a leveraged ETF that seeks daily results, before fees, of 2x (200%) the daily performance of the Bloomberg Commodity Balanced WTI Crude Oil Index, which holds WTI futures spread across multiple maturities.
 Its net expense ratio is about 0.95%.
 Because leverage resets each day, holding UCO for more than a day compounds returns in ways that differ from twice the oil price move, and contango in the futures curve adds a further drag.